Relintai/pandemonium_engine_docs/about/list_of_features.rst

    - Generate a theme based on the current editor theme settings.

-- Procedural vector-based theming using `class_StyleBoxFlat`.
+- Procedural vector-based theming using `StyleBoxFlat`.

    - Supports rounded/beveled corners, drop shadows, per-border widths and antialiasing.

-- Texture-based theming using `class_StyleBoxTexture`.
+- Texture-based theming using `StyleBoxTexture`.

 Godot's small distribution size can make it a suitable alternative to frameworks like Electron or Qt.